Skip to contents

 x

 A RLT prediction object.
-This must be an object calculated from a forest with var.ready = TRUE.
+Must be from a forest with var.mode != "none".

 i